probcomp/bayeslite/doc/bql.rst

 .. index:: ``PROBABILITY OF``
 ``PROBABILITY OF <column> = <value>``
-``PROBABILITY OF VALUE <value>``

-   Constant, or function of one implied column.
-Returns the probability that *column* or the implied column has the value *value*.
+   Constant.
+Returns the probability that *column* has the value *value*.

    WARNING: The value this function is not a normalized probability in [0, 1], but rather a probability density with a normalization constant that is common to the column but may vary between columns.
    So it may take on values above 1.

+``PROBABILITY OF VALUE <value>``

+   Function of one implied column.
+Returns the probability that the implied column has the value *value*.

 .. index:: ``TYPICALITY`` (row)
 ``TYPICALITY``